SooryaGeorge7/Python-Vs-Javascript-Quiz/README.md

 ---
 ### GAMES page

-The games page contains a container of color (shade of #FF9F00).It has a score container on top that shows user their score, the question they are on, time remaining , and how many questions are remaining.Below this container, questions or statments that user have to read are displayed.
+The games page contains a container of color (shade of #FF9F00).It has a score container on top that shows user their score, the question they are on, time remaining , and how many questions are remaining.Below this container, questions or statements that the user have to read are displayed.
 The container also has answer buttons with options Python or Javascript that can be clicked on by user.

 ![Games page](documentation/am-i-responsive/am-responsive-gamepage.png)